thecybershark/thecybershark/README.md

 Explore our open-source projects, where we share tools, scripts, and educational content designed to enhance **cybersecurity knowledge**:

-- **[Cyber Defense Toolkit](https://github.com/rabinasiyam/IP-Info-Extension)** - Get detailed insights into websites instantly.
+- **[IP-Info-Extention](https://github.com/rabinasiyam/IP-Info-Extension)** - Get detailed insights into websites instantly.
 IPv4, IPv6, ISP, domain, and your IP address.
 Enhance browsing with IP Info Extension!

 ---